EEES Faculty all have the same rights and responsibilities, which includes:

 - Expected to participate in EEES-Lunches and seminars, and contribute to teaching.

 Faculty can be appointed to EEES by majority vote of EEES Faculty.
-Candidates for EEES Faculty should have research and teaching interests that fall within the broad area of “Ecology, Evolution, Ecosystems & Society”.
+Candidates for EEES Faculty should have research and teaching interests that fall within the broad area of “Ecology, Evolution, Ecosystems & Society” and that specifically include ecology, evolutionary biology, or socio-ecological systems.
+Prospective EEES faculty should note that all Ph.D. students in EEES are expected to enthusiastically master the foundations of ecology and evolutionary biology and foundations in ecosystems and society as part of their program.
+Applications for membership in the EEES faculty should include (1) a brief statement of scholarly interests, (2) a CV, and (3) a simple endorsement of the application to join EEES by their Department or Program Chair and another from their Associate Dean.
+For prospective new faculty members of EEES that are being recruited as a new hire by Dartmouth, EEES respectfully requests that the cognizant Department or Program Chair initiate discussions with EEES early in the negotiation process.
+Applications should be copied to the Dean of GRAD.
 Eligible to be appointed as EEES Faculty are Tenure-track or Research Faculty from any department at Dartmouth College, Geisel School of Medicine, Thayer School of Engineering, or Tuck School of Business.
 EEES Appointments of new faculty shall include consideration of impacts on EEES resources and training capacity.
 All EEES faculty are subject to reappointments at 5-year intervals that will depend upon activity within the program (e.g., as committee members and Instructors of EEES courses).

 As an alternative to being full faculty members of EEES, faculty can be appointed as EEES Affiliates.
 Affiliate Faculty can serve on Advisory Committees, participate in EEES-Lunches and seminars, and contribute to the curriculum, but are not eligible to serve as primary Ph.D. advisors or to vote on EEES membership (faculty and students) or governance (bylaws and Chair / Associate Chair).
 Affiliate faculty are appointed by majority vote of EEES Faculty.